windagency/dice/ai-editor/coding-rules.md

 ## When writing a test

-- Focus on behavior, not internal implementation
+- Focus on behaviour, not internal implementation
 - Avoid over-mocking external services
 - Use concise, realistic scenarios